Error Codes

 - The resource belongs to a different organization

-How to fix: Verify the ID is correct and uses the right prefix (agt_ for agents, cal_ for calendars, evt_ for events).
+How to fix: Verify the ID is correct and uses the right prefix (agt_ for agents, cal_ for calendars, evt_ for events, spr_ for scheduling proposals).
 Confirm the resource belongs to the same organization as your API key.
+For proposals, verify the organizer_agent_id and every participant_agent_ids entry reference existing agents.

 conflict — 409 Conflict